 Interested in renewable energy, energy conservation, and learning new or old skills to thrive locally?
 We are!
-The North Quabbin Garlic and Arts Festival is committed to strengthening our communities, and this means promoting energy self-reliance and education about how to reduce consumption, waste and use renewable forms of energy, and re-skill our lives to create a better future for.
+The North Quabbin Garlic and Arts Festival is committed to strengthening our communities, and this means promoting energy self-reliance and education about how to reduce consumption and waste, use renewable forms of energy, and re-skill our lives to create a better future for.

 Be sure to read about the renewable energy talks that happen each day from 12:00-4:00 in the “energy tent”.
 This year many of the talks focus on growing, raising, or storing your own food with less of a carbon footprint.
 At left, Brian of North Quabbin Energy explains “winserts” – home-made window inserts.
 Conservation is first in the holy trinity of energy consciousness – conservation, efficiency, renewables.